Gordon Sondland

-Gordon David Sondland (born July 16, 1957) is an American businessman.
-He is the founder and chairman of Provenance Hotels.
-He also served as the United States Ambassador to the European Union from 2018 to 2020.
-In November 2019, Sondland testified as a witness at the impeachment inquiry against Donald Trump.
-He was fired by Trump on February 7, 2020, two days after the conclusion of Trump's impeachment trial.
+Gordon David Sondland (born July 16, 1957) is an American businessman and former diplomat who served as the United States ambassador to the European Union from 2018 to 2020, and was a central figure in the 2019 Trump–Ukraine scandal; leading to the first impeachment of Donald Trump.
+In November 2019, he testified as a witness at the impeachment inquiry against Donald Trump.
+After refusing to resign, Sondland was fired by Trump on February 7, 2020, two days after the conclusion of Trump's impeachment trial.
+A lifetime member of the Council on Foreign Relations, he is the founder and chairman of Provenance Hotels.

 Early life

-Sondland was born to a Jewish family in Mercer Island, Washington, the son of Frieda (Piepsch) and Gunther Sondland.
+Sondland was born to a Jewish family in Seattle, Washington, the son of Frieda (Piepsch) and Gunther Sondland.
 His mother fled Germany before the Second World War to Uruguay, where after the war she reunited with his father, who had served in the French Foreign Legion.
 In 1953, the Sondlands relocated to Seattle where they opened a dry-cleaning business.
 Sondland has a sister 18 years his senior.
 He attended the University of Washington but dropped out and became a commercial real estate salesman.

 Career

 In 1985, Sondland raised $7.8 million from friends and his wealthy brother-in-law and purchased the Roosevelt Hotel, a bankrupt Seattle hotel.

 Sondland's company, Provenance Hotels, owns and manages hotels throughout the United States, including the Hotel Max and Hotel Theodore in Seattle, Washington; Hotel Murano in Tacoma, Washington; Hotel deLuxe, Hotel Lucia, Sentinel Hotel, Dossier, and Heathman Hotel in Portland, Oregon; The Hotel Preston in Nashville, Tennessee; and Old No. 77 Hotel and Chandlery in New Orleans, Louisiana.
+The hotels are now owned and operated by Pyramid Global Hospitality.

 In 1998, Sondland purchased and redeveloped four hotels in Seattle, Portland, and Denver including Seattle's Alexis Hotel in partnership with Bill Kimpton.
 Sondland also is a principal in Seattle's Paramount Hotel.
 Through Provenance Hotels, Sondland is developing hotel projects throughout the US, including in Seattle, Hermosa Beach, and Los Angeles.
 Provenance Hotels specializes in adaptations of old buildings such as with the Hotel Murano in Tacoma, Washington, which used to be a conference Sheraton, but now includes glass art by 46 artists including Seattle's Dale Chihuly.
 Provenance is also known for designing or remodeling each hotel around themes that contain elements that relate to a location's history, art, culture, and local businesses.

 In 2013, Sondland and Provenance completed a renovation of Portland's historic Governor Hotel, renaming it Sentinel.
 In December 2015, Sondland and Provenance announced the establishment of the company's first real estate investment fund, Provenance Hotel Partners Fund I. The $525 million fund was created specifically for hotel real estate investment and, at the time of its announcement, was the fourth largest fund ever launched in the state of Oregon.